Habitat for Humanity

-Habitat for Humanity International (HFHI), generally referred to as Habitat for Humanity or Habitat, is a US non-governmental, and nonprofit organization which was founded in 1976 by couple Millard and Linda Fuller.
-Habitat for Humanity is a Christian organization.
+Habitat for Humanity International (HFHI), generally referred to as Habitat for Humanity or Habitat, is a U.S. non-governmental, and tax-exempt 501(c)(3) Christian nonprofit organization which seeks to build affordable housing.
 The international operational headquarters are located in Americus, Georgia, United States, with the administrative headquarters located in Atlanta.
-As of 2020, Habitat for Humanity operates in more than 70 countries.
+As of 2023, Habitat for Humanity operates in more than 70 countries.